1806 Capped Bust to Right Quarter Eagle

 About This Coin

-The 1806 Capped Bust to Right Quarter Eagle is a United States Gold Quarter Eagle from the Capped Bust to Right Quarter Eagles 1796-1807 series.
-The obverse features Liberty facing right wearing a cloth cap (pileus), while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (through 1798) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1804-1807).
+The 1806 Capped Bust to Right Quarter Eagle is a United States Gold Quarter Eagle from the Capped Bust to Right Quarter Eagles 1796-1807 series — a late issue, 7th of 8 years in the series.
+In 1806, coins were struck at the Philadelphia Mint with a combined mintage of 1,616.
+This ranks 3rd of 8 years by total mintage, below the series median of 1,985.
+The obverse features Liberty facing right wearing a cloth cap (pileus) and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (through 1798) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1804-1807).
+Multiple die varieties exist.
+Among the final dates of the type before another production hiatus.
+Struck in 91.7% gold, 8.3% copper, weighing 4.37 grams, 20 mm in diameter, with a reeded edge.
+Produced 9 years after the celebrated 1797 key date.
+Across its variants, estimated values range from $9.6K to $110K depending on mint mark, grade, and strike type.
+A notable auction result reached $200K in MS62 grade at Stack's Bowers.
 Designed by Robert Scot.
-Struck in 91.7% gold, 8.3% copper, weighing 4.37 grams, 20 mm in diameter, with a reeded edge.
-Produced at the Philadelphia Mint.
-The first U.S. Quarter Eagle ($2.50 gold) was struck in 1796, making it one of the earliest American gold denominations.
-Production was sporadic, with no coins struck in several years.
-All dates are rare.
-The 1796 "No Stars" variety is a unique coin.
-These early gold coins represent the foundation of American gold coinage.

 Value Estimates